ShahiduzzamanSajid/Interactive-Music-Recommendation-and-Visualization-System/README.md

 # Technologies Used:

 **Python:** Utilized for data manipulation, analysis, and backend logic.

 **Pandas and NumPy:** For data handling and numerical computations.

-**Seaborn and Matplotlib:** For data visualization, creating insightful charts and graphs.
+**Seaborn and Matplotlib:** For data visualization, creating insightful charts and graphs .
 **Plotly:** Used for interactive visualizations, enhancing user engagement.

 **Streamlit:** Powers the interactive web application interface, allowing users to explore data trends and receive song recommendations.